FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generating realistic synthetic 3D data: a review of works

-The proposed taxonomy for medical and non-medical GANs is shown in Figures \ref{Tax:Medical} and \ref{Tax:Non_medical}.
+The proposed taxonomy for medical and non-medical GANs is shown in Figures \ref{Tax:Medical} and \ref{Tax:Non_medical} which can guide researchers to relevant publications they are interested in.
 The taxonomy has been divided into two different figures due to its size.
 First, a distinction is made between medical and non-medical applications, then by application, architecture, and the respective papers.
 For example: A user wants to perform a modality translation of volumetric brain images, following "Medical" $\rightarrow$ "Image Translation" $\rightarrow$ "Brain" will find the architectures used and the corresponding papers; Another user wants to reconstruct non-medical 3D volumes from 2D images, following "Non-Medical" $\rightarrow$ "Reconstruction (2D to 3D)" will find all available architectures and papers for 2D to 3D reconstruction.

+Equivalent to \cite{fragemann2022review}, we group the works by task and body part.
+We have explicitly decided against a technical grouping at the first level of the hierarchical level, as the focus of the review is on the data aspect.
+So, from the readers' point of view, with a certain type of data in mind, they can find appropriate techniques to utilize.
+Furthermore, our taxonomy shows that bins/leafs are still under-researched and need more attention from the research community.

 Figure \ref{Fig:ArchToApp} shows each different architecture used in each application for medical and non-medical purposes, showing that cGAN-based and CycleGAN-based architectures are used for several different applications.